The Guinness Partnership

 Better communication across teams creates a better service

 Guinness wanted a tool that could help them build data around customers so they reached out to Policy in Practice.
 They needed something that was advanced enough to deal with ongoing changes, able to accurately log data and that could be accessed by multiple departments.
-They found that the Benefit and Budgeting Calculator was the most sophisticated solution.
+They found that the Better Off Calculator was the most sophisticated solution.
 They were attracted by its broad functionality, however, it was the Universal Credit comparison feature that impressed the most: a feature which has become vital in preparing Guinness’ customers for welfare reform.